Washington D.C. Month-to-Month Lease Agreement

 Washington D.C. landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Tenant Bill of Rights – Washington D.C. landlords must provide each tenant with a copy of the Tenant Bill of Rights published by the Office of the Tenant Advocate.
+• Tenant Bill of Rights – Washington D.C. landlords must provide each tenant with a copy of the city’s Tenant Bill of Rights.

-• RAD Forms 3 and 5 – Washington D.C. tenants applying for a lease have a right to receive a specific set of disclosures published by the city’s Rent Administrator.
+• RAD Forms 3 and 5 – Washington D.C. tenants applying for a lease have a right to get certain disclosures published by the city’s Rent Administrator.

-• Rent Control/Exemption Status DisclosureWashington D.C. landlords must provide their tenants with a pamphlet explaining local rent control laws and regulations, in addition to a disclosure regarding the property’s rent control status.
+• Rent Control/Exemption Status DisclosureWashington D.C. landlords must disclose a property’s rent control status.
+This also requires giving tenants a pamphlet which explains local rent control laws and regulations.

-• Mold Disclosure – Landlords must disclose any visible evidence of mold in the rental unit, in writing, with any initial inventory of the rental property.
+• Mold Disclosure – Landlords must disclose any visible evidence of mold in the rental unit, in writing.
+This may accompany any initial inventory of the rental property.

 • Voter Registration Packet – Washington D.C. landlords must provide tenants with a voter registration packet developed by the District of Columbia Board of Elections.